-Proposed Funding: \$50,000 HOME
+Proposed Funding: \$40,000 HOME

-• Community Support Services (housing services, homeless and/or homeless prevention programs)
+Community Support Services (housing services, homeless and/or homeless prevention programs)

 This program provides grants to nonprofit agencies for social service programs that assist low-and moderate-income Salem residents in need.
 Funded programs are selected through a competitive Request for Proposal process.
-Included is the Homelessness Prevention Program that provides emergency grants in order to eliminate rent or utility arrearages in order to prevent families from being displaced, the Downtown Outreach Program which provides for a Street Advocate to connect homeless persons to shelter and other needed services, and a First-Time Homebuyer education program, as well as an accessible housing services for those with disabilities.
+In recent years, it included Homelessness Prevention Programs that provides emergency grants in order to eliminate rent or utility arrearages in order to prevent families from being displaced, the Downtown Outreach Program which provides for a Street Advocate to connect homeless persons to shelter and other needed services, a First-Time Homebuyer education program, as well as an accessible housing services for those with disabilities.